What is svetlin oil?

 - Irregular menstrual cycle

-Due to its anti-inflammatory effects and effect on hormonal balance, evening primrose oil is also useful for scalp problems and hair loss - especially when it comes to hormonally-induced alopecia (e.g. after childbirth or during hormonal changes).
+Due to its anti-inflammatory effect and effect on hormonal balance, svetlana oil is also useful for scalp problems and hair loss - especially when it comes to hormonally conditioned alopecia (e.g. after childbirth or during hormonal changes).

 - Reduce scalp inflammation